fugu-chop/launch_school/rb100_programming_backend_prep/introduction_to_programming_with_ruby/notes/3_methods.md

 ### Method Definition and Local Variable Scope
 A method definition __creates its own scope__ outside the regular flow of execution.

 This is why local variables *within* a method definition cannot be referenced from outside of the method definition.
-It's also the reason why local variables within a method definition cannot access data outside of the method definition (unless the data is passed in as a parameter).
+It's also the reason why local variables within a method definition cannot access data outside of the method definition (unless the data is passed in as an argument).
 ```
 a = 5